PiotrGites/static_docs/src/core2/tutorials/ros-tutorials/2-creating-nodes.md

      }

-**Task 3** Run your node with parameter `print_brightness` set to `true` and again set to `false`.
+**Task 3** Run your node with parameter `print_brightness` set to `true` and do it again with the parameter set to `false`.
 Observe how behaviour of node changes.

 ### Publishing topic ###

-You will modify node to publish brightness value to a new topic with message of type `std_msgs/UInt8`.
-Message `std_msgs/UInt8` is object with only one field `data`, which contain actual integer data.
+You will modify your node to publish brightness value to a new topic with message of type `std_msgs/UInt8`.
+Message `std_msgs/UInt8` is an object with only one field `data`, which contains actual integer data.

 Begin with including message header file: